 The Straight-up News

 The Straight-up News is written by the students of Everett Middle School with the help of 826 Valencia’s volunteers.
 The school is currently in its eleventh year of hosting learning about investigative journalism, feature writing, comics, and engaging interviews.
-Previous issues have featured interviews with ghost hunter Jim Fassbinder, Pixar animator Gabriel Slumberger, The Giants’s Jason Ellison and Jose Vizcaino, as well as Q & A’s with actors/comedians Eddie Griffin and George Lopez.
+Previous issues have featured interviews with ghost hunter Jim Fassbinder, Pixar animator Gabriel Slumberger, the Giants’ Jason Ellison and Jose Vizcaino, as well as Q & A’s with comedians Eddie Griffin and George Lopez.
 Written in Everett Middle School’s Writers’ Room as one of the cornerstone projects of our In-Schools Programming.